 Getting around Seoul: bus, subway, bike, taxi

-Just before my first trip to South Korea’s capital I knew nothing about getting around Seoul.
-I was lucky to meet up with a friend who had visited several times before and got some really useful tips.
+Before my first trip to South Korea’s capital, I knew nothing about getting around Seoul.
+I was lucky to meet up with a friend who had visited several times before and got some handy tips.

-However, I still struggled at the beginning to understand the complex public transportation system.
-Let’s not forget Seoul is a major city with close to 10 million inhabitants, where you can easily get lost.
+However, I struggled initially to understand the complex public transportation system.
+Seoul is a global city with nearly 10 million inhabitants.

-That being said, with the right information and guidance, you won’t have to worry about a thing.
-I’m not only talking about knowing your facts about the public transportation, but also about what apps to use and how to use them in order to make your life easier.
+That being said, with the correct information and guidance, you won’t have to worry about a thing.
+I’m not only talking about knowing your facts about public transportation but also about what apps to use and how to use them to make your life easier.

-And that is precisely what I will cover in this post.
-So that you won’t have to worry about a thing during your Seoul vacation.
+That is precisely what I will cover in this post so that you won’t have to worry about a thing during your Seoul vacation.

 How to get to Seoul from Incheon Airport

-That’s the first thing you will want to know when planning your vacation, right?
+That’s the first thing you want to know when planning your vacation, right?

-Have no worries, you will find all your answers and options in this comprehensive guide.
+Do not worry; your answers and options will be found in this comprehensive guide.

 If you don’t have the time or patience to go through the whole guide, here are your options in a nutshell: